Jade Ewen: 2002–2009: Early career and Eurovision

 Ewen appeared in the children's dance DVD, How To Dance.
 She was briefly featured in the video for Busted's "What I Go to School For".
 From 2003 to 2004, she appeared in the Noggin series Out There.
 In 2005, Ewen became a member of the girl group Trinity Stone, which signed with Sony BMG.
 The group disbanded in 2007.
 She later recorded with rapper Kwamé, who was impressed with her work on MySpace.
 She released a digital single, "Got You", in 2008 under Kwame's Make Noise label.
 Ewen co-wrote the song "A Little Bit" for the girl group Booty Luv, as well as the song "Let Me Be Me" for Jessica Mauboy.
 In early 2009, Ewen acted in the first episode of the series Myths.

 In January 2009, Ewen was approached for and participated in the process to select the UK representative for the Eurovision Song Contest 2009.
 She was selected to represent the UK with her performance of the song "It's My Time", composed by Andrew Lloyd Webber, who accompanied her on piano.
-Ewen finished in fifth place at Eurovision, the highest placing for the UK since 2002.
+Ewen finished in fifth place at Eurovision with 173 points, which at the time was the highest placing for the UK since 2002 and the UK's second-highest point total ever.
+The United Kingdom has only scored a higher points total and a higher placing once since "It's My Time" - in 2022, when Sam Ryder finished 2nd with 466 points (under a revised scoring system).
 Having already signed with Polydor Records before the Eurovision selection, Ewen began working on her debut album.